1300 088 065

 Can Samuel use his current self employed contractor income to increase his borrowing power?

-Samuel has been contracting at $1030/day + GST since January 2017.
-His FY16 taxable income was $100,000, FY17 taxable income was $90,000, and he has a few existing home loans.
+Samuel has been contracting at $1,030/day + GST since January 2022.
+His FY23 taxable income was $100,000, FY22 taxable income was $90,000, and he has a few existing home loans.

-At Hunter Galloway, we were able to use the FY18 financial year (even though he hadn’t completed his tax returns) by utilising P&L draft accounts prepared by his accountant, the last 4 quarters BAS verifying his income and 6 months’ bank statements showing his contract income had increased.
+At Hunter Galloway, we were able to use the FY24 financial year (even though he hadn’t completed his tax returns) by utilising P&L draft accounts prepared by his accountant, the last 4 quarters BAS verifying his income and 6 months’ bank statements showing his contract income had increased.

 The result is that we were able to use $150,000 income towards his servicing rather than the $90,000 that his bank advised.

-Feel free to complete our free online assessment form to chat with a mortgage broker who can help you get approved.
+Please complete our free online assessment form to chat with a mortgage broker who can help you get approved.

 This is important…